I call Deputy MacSharry.

 The big focus for many of us is local business.
 These are the companies that are not exporting.
 They are not big American multinationals but they are the lifeblood of the economy in places right across the regions.
 These companies employ 58% of the total workforce, or the total number of people who are paying tax.
 Many of them have been badly hit as a result of Covid-19 and it is a considerable challenge for them now to try to redesign their way of operating.

 As the Minister of State will be aware, in my previous life as Minister I actively promoted a Government scheme called the trading online voucher in order to try to get businesses to start trading online.
-I commend the Government on increasing the grant rate in this regard, from 50% up to 90%, and there has been a phenomenal take-up of that voucher.
-The take-up has been a phenomenal for a number of reasons.
+I commend the Government on increasing the grant rate in this regard, from 50% up to 90%, and there has been a phenomenal take-up of that voucher for a number of reasons.
 First, businesses and businesspeople were not working.
 They had time to carry out a little more research than would have been the case when there were working day to day in trying to keep money coming through the door and many of them researched this trading online voucher.
 The fact that there was a 90% grant absolutely made it attractive.
 However, what has been most frustrating is that this grant has dried up.
 The reason it has dried up is because the funding is not being made available, through the Department of Communications, Climate Action and Environment, to the local enterprise offices.
 The offices have already drawn down their full allocation for this year.
 A supplementary allocation was given to the local enterprise offices for the trading online voucher but all of that was drawn down immediately.
 Even counties such as Roscommon and Galway, for example, which would not be the biggest counties in terms of SMEs, have waiting lists of people who have gone through the training process, have been approved for a grant and are now waiting for that grant to be paid.

 We cannot allow this to continue because these businesses need to redesign what they are doing.
 They need to reinvent themselves and their doing so should not be dependent on a very small amount of grant aid that is being made available.
 That single investment of up to €2,500 could be the difference between a company staying afloat or not and redesigning how it delivers for its customers.
 For very little money, we can have a dramatic impact on the viability of many businesses across this country.